TimCares/AFB-Metaheuristic/doc/paper/sections/improvements.typ

 which will reduce the runtime even further, especially for smaller TSP configurations, while retaining a similar performance.

-We implement this by introducing a new hyperparameter $p$, denoting the number of phases without an improvement of the best current solution.
-If it is exceeded, the algorithm will stop.
+We implement this by introducing a new hyperparameter $p$, which denotes the number of phases without improvement of the best solution after which the algorithm stops.
-This requires us to store the best solution over all birds and updating it continuously.
+This requires us to store and continuously update the best solution for all birds.
-Fittingly, this is already implemented through the top-join (see @SwarmBehavior), as we already need to store the best solution over all birds in order to determine which bird to join to.
+Fittingly, this is already implemented through the top-join (see @SwarmBehavior), as we already need to store the best solution over all birds in order to determine which bird to join.
 This is also the reason why we only check if the best solution has improved after each phase, and not after each iteration, as the ranking of the birds is not updated within a phase.
 A review during a phase therefore does not make sense.